What Human Design Is (And Is Not)

 Psychological Therapy

-While Human Design can be deeply therapeutic, it is not psychological therapy in the conventional sense.
-A Foundation Reading, Cycles Reading, or Partnership session is more like analyzing and synthesizing a map in the context of one’s real-life experience.
+While Human Design can be deeply therapeutic, it is not a form of conventional psychological therapy.
+A Foundation Reading, Cycles Reading, or Partnership session is less about treatment and more about analyzing a map — one that reflects your lived experience.

 Astrology